- Title and Address

 Note: The Cc field does not observe availability rules.
 To enforce availability rules, recipients should be added to the Send To field.

 Choose to restrict the availability of the email to a specific OU.
+Availability makes sure that only the recipients confined within the selected OU receive emails.

 Recruitment Type Emails